zahrag/BIOSCAN-5M/README.md

 Overview
 ========
-This repository contains the code and data related to the to the [BIOSCAN-5M ](https://biodiversitygenomics.net/5M-insects/) dataset.
+This repository contains the code and data related to the to the [BIOSCAN-5M](https://biodiversitygenomics.net/5M-insects/) dataset.
-BIOSCAN-5M is a comprehensive dataset comprising multi-modal information about over 5 million specimens, with 98% being insects.
+BIOSCAN-5M is a comprehensive multi-modal dataset comprised of over 5 million specimens, 98% of which are insects.
+Every record has **both image and DNA** data.

-Anyone interested in using BIOSCAN-5M dataset and/or the corresponding code repository, please cite the paper:
+If you make use of the BIOSCAN-5M dataset and/or this code repository, please cite the following paper:

 ```bibtex
 @article{BIOSCAN5M,